 ABOUT THIS LEARNING INITIATIVE

-This learning initiative is designed as blended online and face-to-face learning.
+This learning initiative was designed as blended online and face-to-face learning.

 Online learning phase, May 15 - June 5, workload about 3hrs per week

-At our Online Learning Campus participants will be introduced to the overall context of budget and policy planning, as well as the related EU reporting, and examine the underlying processes and good practices, while also appraising the benefits of fiscal coordination.
+At our Online Learning Campus participants were introduced to the overall context of budget and policy planning, as well as the related EU reporting, and examined the underlying processes and good practices, while also appraising the benefits of fiscal coordination.

-The three e-learning units (each lasting one week) feature reading materials, short video lectures and interactive exercises, enriched with weekly video meetings that allow participants to discuss course content.
+The three e-learning units (each lasting one week) featured reading materials, short video lectures and interactive exercises, enriched with weekly video meetings that allow participants to discuss course content.

 Face-to-face workshop, June 13-15, Ljubljana

-The subsequent 3-day workshop will examine in detail the practical tools and methods for assessing fiscal implications of structural reforms, and their consolidation into strategic fiscal documents, such as ERPs and Stability and Convergence Programs.
-The workshop will provide a ground for sharing experiences and best practices between participants and thematic experts from the SEE region, and beyond.
+The subsequent 3-day workshop examined in detail the practical tools and methods for assessing fiscal implications of structural reforms, and their consolidation into strategic fiscal documents, such as ERPs and Stability and Convergence Programs.
+The workshop provided a ground for sharing experiences and best practices between participants and thematic experts from the SEE region, and beyond.

-We will discuss both technical and non-technical factors that contribute to adequate preparation, prioritization, and incorporation of structural reforms into budget and planning documents.
-We will examine the implications of varying definitions of structural reforms, models for assessing their costs and effects, mechanisms to align them with national planning documents and integrate them into annual budget to secure their continuous funding and implementation.
+We discussed both technical and non-technical factors that contribute to adequate preparation, prioritization, and incorporation of structural reforms into budget and planning documents.
+We examined the implications of varying definitions of structural reforms, models for assessing their costs and effects, mechanisms to align them with national planning documents and integrate them into annual budget to secure their continuous funding and implementation.

-Moreover, we will investigate how regulatory and fiscal impact assessments can determine the magnitude of structural reforms.
-Throughout group exercises and country cases, we will provide insight into practical experiences with preparing ERPs and Stability and Convergence Programs, carried out by EU candidate and member countries as part of their dialogue with the EC.
-Finally, this event will provide participants a hands-on opportunity to examine roles and implications of these programs within the EU semester framework.
+Moreover, we investigated how regulatory and fiscal impact assessments can determine the magnitude of structural reforms.
+Throughout group exercises and country cases, we provided insight into practical experiences with preparing ERPs and Stability and Convergence Programs, carried out by EU candidate and member countries as part of their dialogue with the EC.
+Finally, this event provided participants a hands-on opportunity to examine roles and implications of these programs within the EU semester framework.

-Since a comprehensive fiscal programming of structural reforms involves a wide range of stakeholders, this learning initiative will also assess fiscal and policy coordination issues encountered along the way.
-This way, it will contribute to better understanding of roles and responsibilities of line ministries, ministries of finance, and other government actors in strategic planning and budgeting processes, as well as factors enabling or hindering them.
-Furthermore, we will emphasize the competencies line ministries need to manage structural reforms, as well as the capacities ministries of finance need to effectively instigate line ministries to implement them consistently and well-coordinated.
+Since a comprehensive fiscal programming of structural reforms involves a wide range of stakeholders, this learning initiative also assessed fiscal and policy coordination issues encountered along the way.
+This way, it contributed to better understanding of roles and responsibilities of line ministries, ministries of finance, and other government actors in strategic planning and budgeting processes, as well as factors enabling or hindering them.
+Furthermore, we emphasized the competencies line ministries need to manage structural reforms, as well as the capacities ministries of finance need to effectively instigate line ministries to implement them consistently and well-coordinated.

-The workshop will conclude with a presentation of the findings of a recent study of the Overseas Development Institute (ODI) on capabilities of budget departments in selected countries around the world, which will serve as ground for a dialogue on related challenges of budget supervision in SEE countries and the organizational changes that might be needed to address them.
+The workshop concluded with a presentation of the findings of a recent study of the Overseas Development Institute (ODI) on capabilities of budget departments in selected countries around the world, which served as ground for a dialogue on related challenges of budget supervision in SEE countries and the organizational changes that might be needed to address them.

-Upon completing this learning initiative, participants will be able to:
+Upon completing this learning initiative, participants were able to: